reynaroyce12/LC-Blind75/Strings/Valid_Palindrome/description.md

 3. If the loop completes without finding mismatched characters, return True.

 *Time Complexity:* O(n) Because we traverse the string once
-*Space Complexity:* O(n) Becuase there are no additional data structures involved and we only use a fixed amount of extra space for the pointers.
+*Space Complexity:* O(1) Becuase there are no additional data structures involved and we only use a fixed amount of extra space for the pointers.